YinHK-gameDev/unity-learn/lighting/README.md

   It is light that is emitted, hits a surface once, and is then reflected directly into a sensor (for example, the eye’s retina or a camera).

 - **Indirect light**:
   It is all other light that is ultimately reflected into a sensor, including light that hits surfaces several times, and sky light.

-To achieve realistic lighting results, you need to simulate both direct and indirect light.
+> To achieve realistic lighting results, you need to simulate both direct and indirect light.

+- **Real-time lighting**:
+  It is when Unity calculates lighting at runtime.

+-